Carl Sonntag: Art collection

 Laura and Carl Sonntag's Leipzig art collection contained a large number of works, including valuable works by Jakob van Utrecht, Carl Spitzweg, Heinrich Vogeler, Adolph von Menzel, Célestin Nanteuil, Hermann Haller and Renée Sintenis.
 The private collection consisted of paintings, prints and sculptural works in styles including Mannerist, late Romantic, and modern art, such as Art Nouveau.

 During the Nazi era following Sonntag's death, Laura Sonntag was persecuted due to her Jewish heritage.
 She was forced to emigrate to the United States with her three children, leaving behind the family's property.
 Sonntag's tools, along with many valuable bindings and other artworks, were auctioned off during the Aryanization of Jewish assets.
 The City History Museum, the Leipzig City Library, the Museum of Fine Arts, as well as military departments, a polyclinic, and private individuals, acquired items from their household.
 Dr. Johannes Hofmann, the director of the City Library at the time, collaborated with the Gestapo to have Sonntag's bindings confiscated before the auction and added to the library's collection.
 Sonntag's tools were auctioned off in August 1942 to a Leipzig bookbinder, who shortly afterward sold them to the City Library as well.
 Part of Sonntag's collection was destroyed in a bombing raid on 4 December 1943.
 Attempts to restitute surviving books to Sonntag's daughters, around 50 years later, were unsuccessful.

 Restitution efforts

-On September 28, 1990, the Sonnag family make a restitution claim concerning artworks in the Leipzig Museum of Fine Arts.
+On September 28, 1990, the Sonntag family made a restitution claim concerning artworks in the Leipzig Museum of Fine Arts.
 Following a positive decision by the Leipzig Property Office on April 27, 1994, the items were restituted.